-Plywood can be bent into curves using several woodworking techniques, including kerf cutting, laminating thin layers, steam bending, soaking, heat bending, and flexible plywood (bendy ply).
+Plywood can be bent using several woodworking techniques, including kerf cutting, laminating thin sheets, steam bending, soaking, heat bending, and using flexible plywood (bendy ply).
+Each method allows builders to create curved shapes for furniture, cabinetry, architectural panels, boat hulls, and decorative woodworking projects.

-Thin plywood sheets, such as 1/8 inch or 1/4 inch, bend easily, while thicker sheets often require kerf cuts or laminating methods.
+Thin plywood sheets, such as 1/8-inch or 1/4-inch plywood, bend easily, while thicker panels usually require kerf cuts or laminated layers to achieve tight curves without cracking.

 Bending plywood allows builders and DIYers to create arched furniture, curved cabinets, rounded walls, boat hulls, decorative panels, and architectural features that would be impossible with rigid boards.